cuthbertLab/music21/buildDoc/rst/graphing.rst

 In addition to keyword arguments described for other graphs, this graph supports the following additional keyword arguments.

 The `barWidth` keyword argument sets the width of bars.
+The `useKeyValues` keyword argument determines whether or not the keys in the data dictionary are interpreted as numerical values or labels.
+The `zeroFloor` keyword argument determines whether or not the vertical axis is sized to contain 0 or not.

 A basic example follows::